Surgeon24/SpaceInvaders/docs/README.md

 to upgrade the GC.
 - **Sound** - Background music and in-game sounds are implemented.
 - **Pause** - Player can pause and resume the game.
+- **Hints** - During pause the Player is given hints.
+There are shown in the hint bar.

 ![screenshot1](/docs/images/screenshot1.png "main menu")
 ![screenshot2](/docs/images/screenshot2.png "gameplay")